mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 "Time...
 Never been fond of it.
 A little more, and we'd use it to complain about how little we had."

 "Oiii.
-Sometimes I wonder how you became a fidelant with such terrible quips."
+Sometimes I wonder how you became a fidelant with such terrible quotes."

 "There are no bad jokes, Pomri.
 Only bad people."